Practical Approaches to Increase Will-Writing

 To ensure your assets are distributed according to your wishes and to secure your family’s future, contact a trusted advisor today to discuss the importance of creating a will.

-About Jeff Sather
+About Sather Jeff

 Jeff D. Sather founded Cornerstone Legacy Partners, an insurance consulting firm specializing in asset-based long-term care insurance.
 With nearly a decade of experience in the industry, Jeff has worked with some of the nation’s top financial advisors, agents, CPAs, CFPs, and estate planning attorneys.
 He has earned the nickname “The Most Successful Wholesale Marketer of Hybrid LTCi” due to his extensive work with these professionals.
 Jeff has also partnered with Roy Snarr Retirement Solutions and the Snarr Agent Academy to help run the Long-Term Care division, which assists thousands of agents and clients annually.
 Jeff is passionate about helping people obtain crucial retirement coverage.